top of page

 • Suspended particles

-• Weather (example: excessive rainfall can reduce the visibility)
+• Weather (for example, excessive rainfall can reduce visibility)

 • Bottom Composition

-RAINFALL - In most environments, you can expect excessive rainfall to affect diving conditions by reducing visibility.
-In addition to having less light because of the heavy rain, in many areas, rain carries mud and sediment to the water.
+RAINFALL - In most environments, excessive rain can affect diving conditions by reducing visibility.
+In addition to having less light because of the heavy rain, rain carries mud and sediment to the water in many areas.
 This can cause visibility to be reduced just a bit or so much that diving becomes impossible.

 HALOCLINE is a Greek word.
 Halo means salt, and Cline means slope or graduation.
-It is where the higher fresh water, that has fallen as rain, meets the lower salt water, that comes in from the sea.
+It is where fresh water that has fallen as rain meets the salt water from the sea.

 • Maintain neutral buoyancy to avoid accidentally touching aquatic plants or animals while diving.